laserpants/resilient/README.md

 > insertNode :: Ord a => a -> [BinomTree a] -> [BinomTree a]

 Insert a single node into the list of trees.
+The same guarantees as for insertTree apply.

 ---